 If the answer is no, the suggested solution might be to recite a short statement: “I accept Jesus as my Savior.”

 Such advice about being saved implies that a simple, albeit sincere, declaration explains both the how and the when of salvation.
-Yet Jesus Himself counseled, “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven” (Matthew 7:21, emphasis added throughout).
+Yet Jesus was very clear that salvation goes far beyond words: “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven” (Matthew 7:21, emphasis added throughout).

 According to Jesus Christ, just words alone are not enough.
 You have to conduct your day-to-day life according to God’s will.
-And implied in Jesus’ statement is that complete salvation is not now, but in the future (He said, “shall enter the kingdom of heaven,” not “has entered the kingdom of heaven”).
+And implied in Jesus’ statement is the understanding that salvation is not complete now, but in the future.
+(He said, “shall enter the kingdom of heaven,” not “has entered the kingdom of heaven.”)

-We must not confuse unconditional love with unconditional benefits.
-An argument commonly used against what Christ said above is that God’s love is unconditional.
+Despite what Jesus said above, some believe there are no conditions for salvation (other than believing and making a verbal confession).
+An argument commonly used against what Christ said is that God’s love is unconditional.
 The reasoning is that since God’s love is unconditional, His free gift of salvation is also unconditional.

-Does the fact that He has unconditional love for humankind mean that He gives His benefits unconditionally?
+But does the fact that God has unconditional love for humankind mean that He gives His blessings unconditionally?
 That is comparing apples and oranges—two completely different issues.
-Unconditional love by God does not equate to unconditional benefits from God.
+Unconditional love by God does not equate to unconditional blessings from God.

-Some assume that saying Christians are required to do anything in order to be saved teaches that salvation can be earned.
+No, we can’t earn salvation.
+But some assume that saying Christians are required to do something in order to be saved teaches that salvation can be earned by works.
 That reasoning is false.

 You would think Jesus’ words would have settled the matter, but this debate continues even today.
 We will come back to this, but we first need to consider what salvation is.